wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 var loadUser: () -> StateSequence<UserViewState>
 ```

 This action type allows multiple states to be returned as an [AsyncSequence](https://developer.apple.com/documentation/swift/asyncsequence) protocol, which is part of the Swift Concurrency standard library.
-This is a solid alternative to the State Publisher action type because the code can read a little bit cleaner and it guarantees the order of states without any additional coding.
+It is a solid alternative to the State Publisher action type because the code can read a little bit cleaner and guarantees the order of states without additional coding.

-However, since the `AsyncSequence` is a protocol that "has Self or associated type requirements", we cannot use that type directly.
-To solve this, the VSM iOS framework provides a custom type called ``StateSequence`` which is a concrete type that conforms to the `AsyncSequence` protocol.
-It can be used like so:
+However, since the `AsyncSequence` is a protocol that "has Self or associated type requirements," we cannot use that type directly.
+To solve this problem, the VSM iOS framework provides a custom type called ``StateSequence``, a concrete type that conforms to the `AsyncSequence` protocol.
+You can use it like so:

 ```swift
 loadUser = {